The number of domain registrations worldwide has 354.0 million domain name registrations

 Anyone trying to establish a presence on the Internet should register a domain name.
 Domains can be brands, trademarks, service marks, company names, products, services, family names, your name, organizations, interests, etc.

 Providing you are not taking some other company's trademark or otherwise infringing on their legal rights, You, the applicant, are the owner of the domain name.
 RSH Web Services acts as a service agency only and has no interests in or claims on the name.
-The owner (known as the Administrative Contact) has full authority and responsibility for the domain name and its use
+The owner (known as the Administrative Contact) has full authority and responsibility for the domain name and its use.

 The answer is Yes.
 But depending on whether you have the proper expertise and equipment.
 The rules and format for domain registration are quite specific and certainly complex in all their permutations.
-With enough attention you could learn the procedures by yourself.
+With enough attention, you could learn the procedures by yourself.
 However, the main stumbling block to registering for most people is the requirement that you must have name server computers set up to respond to the domain name for routing.
-This refers to the Domain Name Servers (DNS) located all over the Internet which perform the translation back and forth between domain names and their numeric equivalents, called IP (Internet Protocol) addresses.
+This refers to the Domain Name Servers (DNS) located all over the Internet, which perform the translation back and forth between domain names and their numeric equivalents, called IP (Internet Protocol) addresses.
 Without this equipment and capability, the domain name will not be registered.

-A Domain name has two parts, with the "top level" domain indicating the broad category of an organization.
-For example, names ending in .COM are normally assigned to commercial, .NET normally for general web sites, names ending in .ORG are assigned to non-profit organizations.
-"Second level" domains represent your specific name, i.e.: yourname.
+A Domain name has two parts, with the top level domain indicating the broad category of an organization.
+For example, names ending in .COM are normally assigned to commercial, .NET normally for general websites, names ending in .ORG are assigned to non-profit organizations.
+Second level domains represent your specific name, i.e.: YourName.
 Example being the rshweb in our domain name would represent the second level portion of a domain name.
 The total length of the two-part domain name may be up to 67 characters (including the .com).
 The only characters allowed in a domain name are letters, digits (numerals) and the dash (-).
 A domain name can not begin or end with a dash.
 Capitalization (lower or upper cases) is ignored.

 Yes.
-Many large companies, particularly in the communications and entertainment industries hold registrations for many domain names covering various trademarks, trade names, or simply variants on their company names.
+Many large companies, particularly in the communications and entertainment industries, hold registrations for many domain names covering various trademarks, trade names, or simply variants on their company names.

 Two character extensions are called country codes and are used for country code designation.
 They work the same as the .com .net .info .org.
-There are some 240 or so country codes for nations and territories around the world.
+There are some 275 or so country codes for nations and territories around the world.